I Wonder (Kellie Pickler song): Live performances

 Pickler singing "I Wonder" on The View.

 On January 18, 2007, Pickler performed "I Wonder" for the first time on The View.
 At one point during the song, she briefly stopped and she could be seen trying to compose herself.
-Pickler's album subsequently climbed from number 83 to number 51 on the Billboard Top 200.
+Pickler's album subsequently climbed from number 83 to number 51 on the Billboard 200.
 Pickler performed "I Wonder" again on March 1, 2007 on American Idol.
-The week following the performance, her album jumped from number 100 to number 66 on The Billboard 200.
+The week following the performance, her album jumped from number 100 to number 66 on the Billboard 200.
 Pickler performed the song at 2007 CMA Awards, where she received a standing ovation after she broke down crying at the end of the song.
 It won "Performance of the Year" in the 2008 CMT Music Awards.

 Music video

-Kellie in a scene from the music video.
+Pickler in a scene from the music video.

 The music video for the song was shot on March 15, 2007 at the Ryman Auditorium in Nashville, Tennessee, and was released on March 31, 2007 on VH1.
 It starts off with Pickler getting off her tour bus and talking with fans as she enters at the famed showplace.
 After this, we see Pickler singing on a simple stage and, after, shows her walking to her dressing room, where she sees a little girl standing against the wall.
 She then walks out into the stage and sings.
 The song finishes and the video ends with Pickler seeing the little girl and smiling at her.
 Pickler's 2007 Country Music Awards performance of "I Wonder" was also used as a video by CMT.